fgasdia/RootsAndPoles.jl/README.md

 zroots, zpoles = grpf(simplefcn, origcoords)
 ```

-### Multithreading

-Beginning version 1.1.0, calls to the provided function, e.g. `simplefcn`, will be multithreaded using Julia's `@threads` capability.
-The function is called at every node of the triangulation and the results are all independent of one another.
-For fast-running functions like `simplefcn`, the overall runtime of `grpf` is dominated by the Delaunay Triangulation itself, but for more complicated functions, threading can provide a significant advantage.

 ### Additional parameters

 Additional parameters can be provided to the tesselation and GRPF algorithms by explicitly passing a `GRPFParams` struct.